Nonte Phonte: Keltu

-Keltu is a 20-year-old tall and mischievous boy who always tells lies in Nonte and Fonte's class.
+Keltu is a 19-year-old tall and mischievous boy who always tells lies in Nonte and Fonte's class.
 He's the only student who wears trousers instead of shorts probably on account of his advanced years.
 In one comic strip, the reader learns that he has failed the class six times and the governing body of the school wants to get rid of him.
 He is shown variously as having curly hair and a stubby nose and being a bit taller and stronger than Nonte and Fonte.
 Often he threatens and coaxes them into doing work for him but invariably gets busted.
 He also rats on the other students to curry favor with the superintendent and is, in general, quite boastful.

+In the earlier stories, he was shown to be a cruel bully who always framed Nonte and Fonte for something they did not commit.
+In the end, Nonte and Fonte took revenge by busting Keltu.
+However, in the later stories, despite his ongoing rivalry with Nonte and Phonte, he is shown to be much more friendly towards the duo.

 He is the only student who is said to be in the list of good students of Superintendent and is often insulted by the Superintendent.
 To bullying Nonte and Fonte in front of sir, he often says that Nonte and Fonte do not want sir's good health.
 He often conspires against them and at last he himself gets caught in sir's hands.

 Although, there are some stories where they all work together, which is very rare and can be found in only two or three stories.